Code-Institute-Submissions/surba778-RecipeBlog_SepResub/README.md

 - [Codemy.com](https://codemy.com/) Few codes were also learnt from codemy.

 - [Stack Overflow](https://stackoverflow.com/) Few codes were also learnt from stack overflow.

+- [pexels](https://www.pexels.com/) The best free stock photos.

 ## Media
    - Cloudinary is used in this project for images purposes.